#MST47

 Artist Fellowship Program

 Main Street Theater’s JEDI (Justice, Equity, Diversity and Inclusion) Artist Fellowship Program is a paid artistic leadership development program for early-career artists of color.
 Applicants submit a resume and portfolio.
-The selected fellows will be assigned to a production either with the MainStage or Theater for Youth programs in their area of interest (Design or Stage Management) while being given access to additional professional development opportunities within the Main Street Theater organization.
+The selected fellows will be assigned to a production either with the MainStage or Theater for Youth programs in their area of interest (Directing, Design, or Stage Management) while being given access to additional professional development opportunities within the Main Street Theater organization.

-2024 – 2025 JEDI Artist Fellows
+2025 – 2026 JEDI Artist Fellows

 Application Information & Important Dates